PCI-DSS compliance

 Q: How does Recurly help with PCI Compliance?

-A: Recurly assists with PCI compliance by providing secure processing methods like Recurly.js, API, and hosted payment pages.
+A: Recurly helps merchant reduce scope and maintain PCI compliance by providing secure processing methods like Recurly.js, Checkout and hosted payment pages.
 This ensures that sensitive cardholder data never passes through your servers, thus reducing your PCI scope.
 Remember that your merchant bank account provider will require you to be PCI compliant, regardless of the integration method you choose with Recurly.

-Q: How can I ensure the best practices for PCI Compliance on my site?
+Q: How can I ensure the best practices for PCI Compliance for my business?